7Ragnarok7/DEDMAP/README.md

  - Supports various port specification options

- - Is colourful.
-Provides coloured event-based visual responses.
+ - Is colorful.
+Provides colored event-based visual responses

 ### LEGEND/Color schemes :-
  - BLUE	  -->  FOR MARKING THE SUCCESSFUL STARTING AND COMPLETION OF THE PROGRAM